opengeos/whiteboxR/README.md

     #> LasToZlidar: Converts one or more LAS files into the zlidar compressed LiDAR data format.
     #> LidarBlockMaximum: Creates a block-maximum raster from an input LAS file.
 When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory.
     #> LidarBlockMinimum: Creates a block-minimum raster from an input LAS file.
 When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory.
-    #> LidarClassifySubset: Classifies the values in one LiDAR point cloud that correpond with points in a subset cloud.
+    #> LidarClassifySubset: Classifies the values in one LiDAR point cloud that correspond with points in a subset cloud.
     #> LidarColourize: Adds the red-green-blue colour fields of a LiDAR (LAS) file based on an input image.
     #> LidarDigitalSurfaceModel: Creates a top-surface digital surface model (DSM) from a LiDAR point cloud.
     #> LidarElevationSlice: Outputs all of the points within a LiDAR (LAS) point file that lie between a specified elevation range.